SaracenRhue/setupTool/README.md

 * install yay for AUR
 * install nix for Debian and Fedora
 * setup homebrew for Debian Fedora and MacOS
-* setup docker for Debian and Fedora (with a selection of Containers to install)e
+* setup docker for Debian and Fedora (with a selection of Containers to install)
+* install pip and npm packages
 * change your grub theme ([ChrisTitusTech/Top-5-Bootloader-Themes](https://github.com/ChrisTitusTech/Top-5-Bootloader-Themes))
 * (re)install linux graphic drivers
 * enable Debian root user